Clock Questions and Answers

 to sink the nail or screw into a stud, not drywall.

 - Use a new, strong battery.
-First remove the black plastic cover on the back of the clock to
+If the clock has a black plastic cover on the back, remove it to

 access the battery compartment.
 Make sure the battery is oriented correctly.
 The negative (flat)